Home

 2. Report to the Police

-Please go and report the case of child labour at the nearest police station you are found.
+Please go and report the case of child labour at the nearest police station you can find.

 Online Methods